davidvrjn/DROP-TABLE/API/README.md

 + 201

 ## Update/Product
-//Used to remove a retailer from the list
+//Used to remove or add a retailer from the list as well Example request
-Example request
 ```
 {